-What’s actually happening (the chemistry)
+What’s actually happening to olive oil under heat (the chemistry)

 - Oxidation pathways